81 Important agile terminologies you need to know

 Attempting to apply the vocabulary of a specific business domain in discussions about software product needs and design and down to “the product’s source code itself.”

-A unit test is a small program fragment generated and maintained by the product team’s developers that exercises and tests a specific section of the product’s source code.
+The product team’s developers generate and maintain a small program fragment called a unit test.
+It exercises and tests a specific section of the product’s source code.

 Usability testing is a practical, exploratory technique for answering issues like “How would an end-user respond to our program in real-world conditions?”